 If you have an active sourdough starter, this is a great recipe to make.
 It has all of the flavors you love in banana bread, but has a flavor boost from sourdough discard.
 My sourdough starter is really active and provides plenty of opportunities to create fun gluten-free sourdough recipes.

 If you have always wanted to learn how to make gluten-free sourdough and have lots of discard to use in recipes, start with my easy Gluten-Free Sourdough Starter tutorial.
-I share all of my tips to start and maintain a healthy gluten-free sourdough starter.
+I share all my tips for starting and maintaining a healthy gluten-free sourdough starter.

 For the full list of ingredients and amounts, please go to the recipe card below.

-- Gluten-Free Flour Blend – This recipe has been tested with the three brands above.
+- Gluten-Free Flour Blend – This recipe has been tested with Bob’s Red Mill 1:1 Blend, King Arthur Measure for Measure, and my DIY All-Purpose Flour Blend.
 Other blends will work, but you may need to tweak the moisture levels.

 - Xanthan Gum – If your blend doesn’t contain a binder, add ¾ teaspoon xanthan gum to help hold the bread together and give it a soft, sliceable texture.
 Read more about binders in gluten-free baking.